 Symptoms of Dental Problems

-Any disorder of the teeth or gums has its own set of symptoms, but there are some general indicators that your mouth might not be as healthy as it could be:
+Any disorder of the teeth or gums has its own set of symptoms, but there are some general indicators that you should visit the dentist because your mouth might not be as healthy as it could be:

 - Sensitive or painful teeth, especially when eating or drinking something hot or cold

 - Difficulty chewing

 - Bad breath (medically called halitosis) or persistent bad taste in the mouth

 - Teeth that are easily susceptible to breaking or falling out

 If you regularly experience these symptoms, you might consider setting up an appointment to visit dentist as soon as possible.
 The sooner you get in, the sooner your dentist can diagnose the problem and help you determine a solution.

 Ideally you should be able to get a clean bill of health for your mouth by practicing good oral hygiene at home and meeting with your dentist for twice yearly checkups and cleaning.
 However, a variety of disorders can affect your dental health, including:

 - Cavities, which could require tooth extraction, a root canal or other treatment to prevent further pain or infection